Rensvandeschoot/First-Bayesian-Inference/README.md

 ## :gem: How can you profit from it?
-First of all, this app might be a useful tool for your teaching if you would like to familiarize your students with the basic logic of Bayesian inference.
+First of all, this app might be a useful tool for your teaching if you would like to familiarize your students with the basic logic of Bayesian inference, see also the [exercise](https://github.com/Rensvandeschoot/First-Bayesian-Inference/blob/main/EXERCISE.md) we created.
 Second, feel free to use this material as a template for your own app.

 ## Reference